MorrellLAB/BAD_Mutations/Manual/Manual_v0.1.md

     21	SNP_1
     45	SNP_2
+    50	SNP_3
+    100_	SNP_4

+The substitutions file must be tab-delimited.
 This pair of files would describe two nonsynonymous variants to predict in a single coding sequence.
 The variants occur at residue numbers 21 and 45 in the **amino acid** sequence, with the first residue being treated as position 1.
 Their identifiers are `SNP_1` and `SNP_2`, respectively.
 These may be any non-whitespace text, and may be internal identifiers for bookkeeping, or rs numbers, or some other SNP identification system.
 Please note that these variants are not real.
 They are provided only for testing and demonstration purposes.

 Note that while the FASTA file contains **nucleotide** sequence, the substitutions file contains positions in the **amino acid** sequence.
 Support for nucleotide offsets is planned for a future version.